eellison/digitize-mtc/README.md

 ---------------
 To get a feel for how the script works, run the following line:

-`>> ./simpleomr -d output.png example/checkbox_locations.svg example/input/filled_form_1.png`
+`>> ./simpleomr example/checkbox_locations.svg example/input/filled_form_1.png output.txt -d output.png `

-*output.png*: location that the script will write its output to

-*checkbox_locations.svg*: an SVG file containing the regions of the input document to scan (determined by <rect> tags within its XML); this is a blank copy of the clinic's antenatal record
+*checkbox_locations.svg*: an SVG file containing the regions of the input document to scan (determined by <rect> tags within its XML); in this example is is a blank copy of the clinic's antenatal record

 *example/input/filled_form_1.png*: input file for processing, representing a filled antenatal record

+*output.txt*: path to which  the script will write TSV output

+*output.png*: path to which the script will write visual debug output

 It might take 15-25 seconds to run given that there is currently no optimization in the algorithm.
 Results will be printed to console.